 1.2.1.
-Summary of Reported Operating Segments for the Six and Three Months Ended June 30, 2023
+Summary of Reported Operating Segments for the Nine and Three Months Ended 30 September 2023

-During the Report Period and as of the Report Release Date, Azrieli Group continued to focus its business operations on various real estate sectors, primarily on the retail centers and malls in Israel segment, the leasable office (and other) space in Israel segment, the senior housing in Israel segment, the income-producing property overseas segment (mostly in the U.S.), the data centers segment and the rental housing in Israel segment.
+During the Report Period and as of the Report Release Date, Azrieli Group continued to focus its business operations on various real estate sectors, primarily on the retail centers and malls in Israel segment, the leasable office (and other) space in Israel segment, the senior housing in Israel segment, the data centers segment, the income-producing property overseas segment (mostly in the U.S.), and the rental housing in Israel segment.
 The Company also holds the Mount Zion Hotel in Jerusalem and the Red Rock Hotel in Eilat.
 The Company has additional e-commerce operations through its holding in the Azrieli.com website and has minority interests in Bank Leumi Le-Israel Ltd. ("Bank Leumi").